Turkic peoples: Uyghur Khaganate (8th–9th c.)

-The Shatuo Turks had founded several short-lived sinicized dynasties in northern China during the Five Dynasties and Ten Kingdoms period.
+The Shatuo Turks had founded several short-lived sinicized dynasties in northern China during the Five Dynasties and Ten Kingdoms period starting with Later Tang.
+The Shatuo chief Zhuye Chixin's family was adopted by the Tang dynasty and given the title prince of Jin and the Tang dynasty imperial surname of Li, which is why the Shatuo of Later Tang claimed to be restoring the Tang dynasty and not founding a new one.
 The official language of these dynasties was Chinese and they used Chinese titles and names.
-Some Shaotuo Turks emperors also claimed patrilineal Han Chinese ancestry.
+Some Shaotuo Turk emperors (of the Later Jin, Later Han and Northern Han) also claimed patrilineal Han Chinese ancestry.

-After the fall of the Tang-Dynasty in 907, the Shatuo Turks replaced them and created the Later Tang Dynasty in 923.
+After the fall of the Tang dynasty in 907, the Shatuo Turks replaced them and created the Later Tang dynasty in 923.
 The Shatuo Turks ruled over a large part of northern China, including Beijing.
 They adopted Chinese names and united Turkic and Chinese traditions.
-Later Tang fell in 937 but the Shatuo rose to become one of the most powerful clans of China.
-They created several other dynasies, including the Later Jin and Later Han.
-The Shatuo Turks were later assimilated into the Han Chinese ethnic group after they were conquered by the Song dynasty.
+Later Tang fell in 937 but the Shatuo rose to become a powerful faction of northern China.
+They created two other dynasties, including the Later Jin and Later Han and Northern Han (Later Han and Northern Han were ruled by the same family, with the latter being a rump state of the former).
+The Shatuo Liu Zhiyuan was a Buddhist and he worshipped the Mengshan Giant Buddha in 945.
+The Shatuo dynasties were replaced by the Han Chinese Song dynasty.
+The Shatuo became the Ongud Turks living in Inner Mongolia after the Song dynasty conquered the last Shatuo dynasty of Northern Han.
+The Ongud assimilated to the Mongols.

 The Yenisei Kyrgyz allied with China to destroy the Uyghur Khaganate in the year 840 AD.
 From the Yenisei River, the Kyrgyz pushed south and eastward in to Xinjiang and the Orkhon Valley in central Mongolia, leaving much of the Uyghur civilization in ruins.
-Much of the Uyghur population relocated to the south in modern-day China, establishing kingdoms in Gansu and Turpan.
+Much of the Uyghur population relocated to the southwest of Mongolia, establishing the Ganzhou Uyghur Kingdom in Gansu where their descendants are the modern day Yugurs and Qocho Kingdom in Turpan, Xinjiang.